Stroke & Vascular Disorders

 (1) Vascular thrombosis: | ||

 One or more episodes of arterial, venous, or small-vessel thrombosis in any tissue or organ.
 Thrombosis must be confirmed by objective validated criteria (ie, unequivocal findings of appropriate imaging studies or histopathology).
-For histopathologic confirmation, thrombosis should be present without significant evidence of inflammation in the vessel wall. | ||
+For histopathological confirmation, thrombosis should be present without significant evidence of inflammation in the vessel wall. | ||

 (2) Pregnancy morbidity: | ||

-(a) One or more unexplained deaths of a morphologically normal fetus at or beyond the 10th week of gestation, with normal fetal morphology documented by ultrasound or by direct examination of the fetus, or (b) One or more premature births of a morphologically normal neonate before the 34th week of gestation because of eclampsia, severe pre-eclampsia or placental insufficiency, or (c) Three or more unexplained consecutive spontaneous abortions before the 10th week of gestation, with maternal anatomic or hormonal abnormalities and paternal and maternal chromosomal causes excluded | ||
+(a) One or more unexplained deaths of a morphologically normal fetus at or beyond the 10th week of gestation, with normal fetal morphology documented by ultrasound or by direct examination of the fetus, or. (b) One or more premature births of a morphologically normal neonate before the 34th week of gestation because of eclampsia, severe pre-eclampsia or placental insufficiency, or. (c) Three or more unexplained consecutive spontaneous abortions before the 10th week of gestation, with maternal anatomic or hormonal abnormalities and paternal and maternal chromosomal causes excluded. | ||

 (3) Laboratory criteria: | ||

-(a) Presence of lupus anticoagulant in plasma on two or more occasions at least 12 weeks apart. (b) Presence of medium or high titer (ie, higher than 40 GPL or MPL, or higher than the 99th percentile) of anticardiolipin antibody of IgG and/or IgM isotype in serum or plasma, on two or more occasions, at least 12 weeks apart, measured by a standardized ELISA. (c) Presence of anti-beta2-glycoprotein I antibody of IgG and/or IgM isotype in serum or plasma (in titer higher than the 99th percentile) on two or more occasions, at least 12 weeks apart, measured by a standardized ELISA. |
+(a) Presence of lupus anticoagulant in plasma on two or more occasions at least 12 weeks apart. (b) Presence of medium or high titer (ie, higher than 40 GPL or MPL, or higher than the 99th percentile) of anticardiolipin antibody of IgG and/or IgM isotype in serum or plasma, on two or more occasions, at least 12 weeks apart, measured by a standardized ELISA. (c) Presence of anti-beta2-glycoprotein I antibody of IgG and/or IgM isotype in serum or plasma (in titer higher than the 99th percentile) on two or more occasions, at least 12 weeks apart, measured by a standardized ELISA. | ||

 In 2023, the American College of Rheumatology/European League Against Rheumatism (ACR/EULAR) published new validated classification criteria for antiphospholipid antibody syndrome with increased specificity for use in research.
-The authors acknowledge that classification criteria may inform diagnostic evaluation, but that diagnosis is made by comprehensively evaluating an individual patient’s clinical signs, symptoms, and diagnostic results.
+The authors acknowledge that the new classification criteria may inform diagnostic evaluation, but diagnosis should be made by comprehensively evaluating an individual patient’s clinical signs, symptoms, and diagnostic results.
 The new criteria allow for inclusion of nonthrombotic clinical manifestations, such as livedo racemosa, heart valve involvement, and thrombocytopenia; consideration of the role of conventional vascular risk factors; and stratification by antiphospholipid antibody profile.
 Refer to the publication “The 2023 ACR/EULAR Antiphospholipid Syndrome Classification Criteria” for the full classification schema (12).

 Diagnosis of cerebral venous thrombosis.
 In addition to evaluation for hereditary and acquired thrombophilias and identification of risk factors (eg, pregnancy, malignancy, or infection), neuroimaging is important in the diagnosis of cerebral venous thrombosis.

 Neuroimaging.
 The cerebral venous system should be imaged in patients with clinical suspicion of cerebral venous thrombosis and in clinical scenarios in which misdiagnosis, or delay in diagnosis, of cerebral venous thrombosis occurs.
-Imaging should be done in patients with lobar intracerebral hemorrhage of otherwise unclear etiology, in cerebral infarction that crosses typical arterial boundaries, in patients with idiopathic intracranial hypertension, and in patients with headache associated with atypical features (148).
+Imaging should be done in patients with lobar intracerebral hemorrhage of unclear etiology, in cerebral infarction that crosses typical arterial boundaries, in patients with idiopathic intracranial hypertension, and in patients with headache associated with atypical features (162).

-On plain CT, a thrombosed cortical vein or dural sinus can appear as a hyperdense “cord sign” (134).
+On plain CT, a thrombosed cortical vein or dural sinus can appear as a hyperdense “cord sign” (146).
 A hypodensity consistent with venous congestion, sometimes with hemorrhagic component, may be seen.
-The lesion may cross the usual arterial boundaries or may be near a venous sinus (59).
-Rarely, subarachnoid hemorrhage localized in the convexity is seen (122).
+The lesion may cross the usual arterial boundaries or may be near a venous sinus (64).
+Rarely, subarachnoid hemorrhage localized in the convexity is seen (133).

-In contrast-enhanced CT, slow or absent flow within the confluence of the sinuses may create a hypodensity in comparison to the surrounding contrast enhancement, termed the “empty delta” sign (59; 99).
+In contrast-enhanced CT, slow or absent flow within the confluence of the sinuses may create a hypodensity in comparison to the surrounding contrast enhancement, termed the “empty delta” sign (64; 108).

 Magnetic resonance imaging.
-MRI with and without contrast is more than CT in diagnosing cerebral venous thrombosis.
-Depending on the age of the thrombus, the MRI signal intensity will vary based on the breakdown of hemoglobin (46; 81).
+MRI with and without contrast is more sensitive than CT in diagnosing cerebral venous thrombosis.
+Depending on the age of the thrombus, the MRI signal intensity will vary based on the breakdown of hemoglobin (49; 86).
 In the first week, the thrombosed sinus appears isointense on T1-weighted images and hypointense on T2-weighted images due to the increased deoxyhemoglobin in the thrombus.
 In the second week, the thrombus becomes more apparent and appears hyperintense in both T1- and T2-weighted images owing to the methemoglobin in the thrombus.
 After 4 weeks, the thrombosed sinus exhibits low signal on gradient-echo and susceptibility-weighted images.

 Other signs suggestive of cerebral venous thrombosis on MRI include absence of a flow void signal in the sinus or a central isodense lesion in a venous sinus with surrounding enhancement on post-contrast MRI.
 The brain parenchymal lesions of cerebral venous thrombosis (cerebral swelling, edema, or infarction) appear as hypointense or isointense lesions on T1-weighted MRI and hyperintense lesions on T2-weighted MRI and FLAIR.
 Appearance on diffusion-weighted imaging varies.
 The location of the parenchymal lesion will correlate with the involved sinus; for example, parasagittal lesions can occur with superior sagittal thrombosis, and temporal lobe lesions can occur with transverse sinus thrombosis.